 House Bill 141 (Kidnapping; certain businesses and establishments post a model notice to enable persons who are the subject of human trafficking to obtain help and services) was passed during the 2013 session of the General Assembly and signed into law by Governor Nathan Deal on May 6, 2013 as O.C.G.A.
 16-5-47.
-The new law requires certain businesses and establishments to post a notice to enable persons who are the subject of human trafficking to obtain help and services.
+The new law requires certain businesses and establishments to post the notice below.

 The law also directs the Georgia Bureau of Investigation to post a model notice on its website.
 A link to the model notice is provided below.
 The businesses and establishments specified in the law are required to have the notice posted in a specified location by September 15, 2013.
 If a business or establishment fails to comply with the law, law enforcement can take action which, upon subsequent offenses, could result in the business or establishment owner being fined up to $5,000.

 News & Media

 We learn about a local initiative, the International Human Trafficking Institute, which aims to bring local leaders across all industries – from advocacy, to business, to the faith-based community – to end human trafficking.
 A conversation with the institute’s executive director, Deborah Richardson.

 When Given Kachepa first arrived from Zambia as a young boy, he expected to sing in a choir and gain an education.
 Instead he was forced into servitude.

 Texas Monthly / Read Full Article

 Reviewing 58 cases of sex trafficking of girls in foster care in Florida between 2007 and 2014, it is alarming to note that in 74 percent of the cases, the girls were exploited in sex trafficking AFTER placement in foster care.